eggheadio-projects/gatsby-theme-authoring-notes/07-display-and-query-data-by-id-with-gatsby-context-and-use-static-query.md

 **[📹 Video](https://egghead.io/lessons/gatsby-display-and-query-data-by-id-with-gatsby-context-and-usestaticquery)**

 ## Individual Event Pages
-Our goal now is to create a template React component for each individual Event page.
+Our goal now is to **create a template React component for each individual Event page**.

 In event.js:
 ```javascript